Group Counseling

 Location: In-person

 *A pre-group meeting is required to join.
-Please schedule a phone consultation and state your interest in this group during the appointment.
+Please schedule a phone consultation at caps.msu.edu/schedule and state your interest in this group during the appointment.
 If you have questions, email Ciera at Lewisci1@msu.edu

 This is a support group for those struggling with disordered eating and body image concerns.
 The group is open to both undergraduate and graduate students experiencing overeating and restrictive tendencies.
 This is a non-judgmental space to receive support from other students who can relate to similar concerns and to provide each other encouragement and resources to continue working towards a balanced life.
 Topics might include coping skills, body image, relationships, stress management, perfectionism, etc. All MSU students are welcome to participate based on the clinical recommendations of CAPS staff.